-La Esperanza gives over 60 adolescents access to secondary school with affordable fees and an officially recognized degree.
-The instruction is highly student-centred and promotes critical thinking and problem solving.
-Prevention of violence, mutual respect and increasing personal responsibility are important elements of the schooling.
-The youths put into practise their own initiatives through events, handicrafts or business ideas and thus gain experience in social entrepreneurship.
+La Esperanza provides adolescents from disadvantaged backgrounds with access to an affordable secondary school offering a recognised degree.
+The teaching approach is strongly student-centred, fostering critical thinking and problem-solving skills.
+Violence prevention, mutual respect, and increasing personal responsibility are important elements of the schooling.
+The youths put their own initiatives into practice through events, handicrafts, or business ventures, gaining practical experience in social entrepreneurship.
+The equal education fund (EEF) supported the school from 2016 until mid-2024.

 Background